be part of our future

 BECOME A PART OF OUR STORY …

-We need men of all ages to join our family of choristers to guarantee our future success and continued longevity.
-So if you’re thinking of a joining a choir look no further than the Llantrisant Male Choir!
-Newcomers are made very welcome and sit in with their section choristers from the beginning.
-Usually an experienced chorister will be assigned to help in the early days and you will find that help is provided readily by other members of the Choir.
+We need men of all ages to join our family of choristers, to grow the choir and guarantee our future success and continued longevity.
+We welcome potential newcomers warmly.
+So, if you’re thinking of a joining a choir please read on and look no further than the Llantrisant Male Choir!

 What our boys have to say!